openplanetary/opm/README.md

 ## Contact us

-Should you want to know more and get in touch with us directly, please feel free to contact Nicolas Manaud by email (nmanaud DOT gmail DOT com).
+Should you want to know more and get in touch with us directly, please feel free to contact Nicolas Manaud by email (nmanaud AT gmail DOT com).